0x4248/notebook/source/content/01 Areas/Misc/Obsidian/File properties.md

 - lang - The language of the document
 - properties-ver - Version of obsidian file properties
 - aliases - Other names and the lowercase title
+- stub - Is the file really barren?
+Then it is a stub.
 ## All properties
 | Name           | Type | Description                                 |
 | -------------- | ---- | ------------------------------------------- |